rcompos/kubespray-and-pray/README.md

     `$ cd; git clone https://github.com/scandalizer/kubespray-and-pray`

 ## TLDR Deploy Kubernetes Cluster ##
+---

-A Kubernetes cluster can be deployed with the following steps.
+A Kubernetes cluster can be rapidly deployed with the following steps.
 See further sections for details of each step.

 1. Deploy Kubernetes
    Prepare directory (inventory/default or custom) with Kubespray config files.
 Update _inventory.cfg_, _all.yml_, _k8s-cluster.yml_ and _topology.json_.
 Deploy cluster.

-       `$ ./pray-for-cluster.sh`
+        $ ./pray-for-cluster.sh

 2. Kubernetes Access Controls
    Insecure permissions for development only!

-    `$ ansible-playbook dashboard-permissive.yml`
+        $ ansible-playbook dashboard-permissive.yml

 3. GlusterFS Distributed Storage
    Hyper-converged storage solution consisting of a Gluster distributed filesystem running in the Kubernetes cluster.
 Heketi provides a REST API for Gluster.

-    `$ ansible-playbook pray-for-gluster.yml`
+        $ ansible-playbook pray-for-gluster.yml

+---

 ## Deploy Kubernetes ##